 Many are looking for online opportunities today.
 It might be because of health concerns.
 Or they just want to have more time for their family or the things that matter most.
-And one career that can be a suitable fit is becoming a marketing specialist.
+And one career with a lot of online job opportunities is becoming a marketing specialist.

 After all, all businesses need to market themselves to become more profitable.
 And as companies adapt to the new normal, more and more are looking for marketing specialists to navigate these changing times.